Home Loan Basics: Reasons to Refinance

 Changing Borrowers

-Frequently mortgages have more than one borrower.
-Often individuals buy a property together and are co-borrowers on the mortgage.
-The co-borrower could be a spouse, parent, child, sibling, other relative, or even a friend.
-Over the life of the loan, there may be a need to remove an existing borrower or add a new borrower.
-Either way, the most common way to change the borrower on a home loan is through a refinance.
+Frequently, mortgages have more than one borrower.
+If you buy a property with a spouse, parent, child, sibling, other relative, or even a friend, there may be a time when you need to remove the co-borrower or add a new borrower to the loan.
+The most common way to do this is through a refinance.

-When considering a refinance, it is important to weigh the pros and cons of a new loan.
-There are a number of areas you can explore to help you evaluate the benefits of refinancing your loan.
+It’s important to weigh the pros and cons of a new loan when you’re thinking about refinancing.
+Here are areas to explore as you evaluate your options.

 Time Since Your Purchase or Last Refinance

-Give some thought to how long you plan to keep your home.
-A lower interest rate can add up to large savings over the term of the loan.
-However, if you’re planning to sell your home within a year or two, your monthly savings from a lower interest rate may not add up to enough to cover the actual cost of the loan.
+Think about how long you plan to keep your home.
+Savings from a lower interest rate can really add up over the full life of a home loan.
+But if you plan to sell your home within a year or two, your monthly savings may not be enough to cover the cost of the refinance.
+Check with your lender for projected costs.

 Your Current Credit Score